GE Evolution Series

 The Evolution Series is a line of diesel locomotives built by GE Transportation Systems (now owned by Wabtec), initially designed to meet the U.S. EPA's Tier 2 locomotive emissions standards that took effect in 2005.
+The line is the direct successor to the GE Dash 9 Series.
 The first pre-production units were built in 2003.
 Evolution Series locomotives are equipped with either AC or DC traction motors, depending on the customer's preference.
 All are powered by the GE GEVO engine.

 The Evolution Series was named as one of the "10 Locomotives That Changed Railroading" by Trains Magazine and was the only locomotive series introduced after 1972 to be included in that list.
 The Evolution Series locomotives are some of the best-selling and most successful freight locomotives in United States history.

+These locomotives are equipped with Nathan Airchime K5HL horns, with the reversed 2 configuration, making a K5HLR2.
+The horns are mounted backwards with the 2 bell only facing forward and the 4 bells facing back.
+These horns have been very popular for the evolution series, and have a very distinct noise, noticeable from great distances.
+All of the locomotives use these horns, except for the ET23DCM and international locomotives.

 Models

-Currently, six different Evolution Series models have been produced for the North American market.
-They are all six axle locomotives and have the wheel arrangement C-C (AAR classification) or Co′Co′ (UIC classification), except for the ES44C4 which has an A1A-A1A wheel arrangement and the meter-gauge version developed for the Brazilian network ES43BBi which is B-B-B-B.
+Currently, six different Evolution Series models (seven including rebuilds), have been produced for the North American market.
+They are all six-axle locomotives and have AAR wheel arrangement C-C (UIC classification Co′Co′), except for the ES44C4 and ET44C4 which uses the AAR A1A-A1A wheel arrangement and the meter-gauge version developed for the Brazilian network ES43BBi which is AAR B-B-B-B.

-ES40DC (2004-2008)
+ES40DC (2004–2008)

 The ES40DC (Evolution Series, 4,000 hp, DC traction) replaced the Dash 9-40CW model in the General Electric catalogue and, like the former model, was delivered exclusively to Norfolk Southern Railway.
 ES44DCs owned by CSX Transportation were also given this designation in 2009 after being de-rated to 4,000 hp.
 However, high-horsepower demand on Norfolk Southern made a mandatory repowering of several ES40DC engines into their former ES44DC power.

-ES44DC (2005-2010)
+ES44DC (2005–2010)

 The ES44DC (Evolution Series, 4,400 hp, DC traction) replaced the Dash 9-44CW model in the General Electric catalogue.
 Primary users are BNSF Railway, CSX Transportation, and Canadian National Railway.
 Pilbara Iron in Australia ordered a lengthened, international version designated ES44DCi.
 The extra length is used for a larger radiator to increase cooling capacity in the Australian outback.